Manaro Voui: 2018 eruption

 After residents were allowed to return to Ambae Island, Manaro Voui once again began erupting with heavy ashfalls on the island in late March 2018; Volcanic Alert Level 3 was instituted on 19 March.
 The ashfalls were severe enough, but coupled with rains, made the ash heavy and wet enough that roofs collapsed and even tree limbs were brought down by the weight of the heavy, wet ash.
 By April, around 750 residents out of 13,000 had been rendered homeless by the volcanic ash and landslides, and Vanuatu government declared a mandatory evacuation, which was met with resistance.
 The ashfall decreased over the following months, but the eruption picked up again in July.
 16 July saw a heavy ashfall, prompting people to use umbrellas and turn on artificial lighting in late afternoon.
 All schools on Ambae were closed the following week.
 The government proclaimed a state of emergency, and called for an immediate evacuation of all Ambae residents to Maewo Island.

+December 2025 emissions

+During late November to early December 2025, satellite imagery showed emissions coming from Manaro Voui.

+2026

+The volcano erupted on 26 August.

 Ceremonial offerings

-To "quieten the fire of Lake Voui", a highly valued animal (pig) was slaughtered, and food, meats and mats were released into the waters from the shores of Lake Voui as an offering to Kelevu, the custodian of the lake, during a lakeside custom ceremony around 20 September 2017, conducted by delegation of high-ranking Ambaen custom chiefs and led by North Ambae Paramount Chief Tari One of Ambanga Village.
+To "quieten the fire of Lake Voui", a highly valued animal (pig) was slaughtered, and food, meats and mats were released into the waters from the shores of Lake Voui as an offering to Kelevu, the custodian of the lake, during a lakeside kastom ceremony around 20 September 2017, conducted by delegation of high-ranking Ambaen kastom chiefs and led by North Ambae Paramount Chief Tari One of Ambanga Village.

 Lakes

 There are three warm freshwater crater lakes on the volcano, near its peak: Manaro Ngoru, Vui (Voui) and Manaro Lakua.
-Vui, the inner crater, alone contains 50 million cubic metres of water.
+Vui, the inner crater, contains 50 million cubic metres of water.